hschellman/training-docs/setup.md

 {: .language-bash}

 > ## Issues
-> If you have issues here, please refer to the [Indico event page](https://indico.fnal.gov/event/54191/) to get support.
+> If you have issues here, please refer to the [Indico event page][indico-event-page] to get support.
 Please mention in your message it is the Step 6 of the setup.
 Thanks!
 {: .challenge}

 > ## Success